Ed.D. In Higher Education Leadership

 4 credits

-Explanation of core concepts of nonprofit financial management.
-Analysis of the role of financial budgeting in educational institutions.
-Application accounting principles to educational financial transactions.
-Explanation of financial management practices in nonprofit higher educational institutions.
-Development of effective budgeting strategies.
-Evaluation of the impact of financial decisions on educational institutions.
-Integration of faith and ethical considerations into financial management.
+Explains core concepts of nonprofit financial management and the role of budgeting in educational institutions.
+Applies accounting principles and financial management practices, develops effective budgeting strategies, evaluates financial decision impacts, and integrates faith and ethical considerations into higher education financial management.

 4 credits